trunghjieu2506/tp/docs/georgesj1869.md

 #### 1. Loan Management

-- All functionalities in loan management, including **adding, editing, deleting, listing, sorting, tagging, searching** and **storing**, etc different types of loans.
+- Designed and implemented all functionalities in loan management, including **adding, editing, deleting, listing, sorting, tagging, searching** and **storing**, etc different types of loans.
 Also include relevant classes such as **Interest**.
 - Specially designed user interface provides clear guidance and robust error handling techniques.
-Very user-friendly.
+Improved user experience with user-friendly interfaces.
 - Exploration of multiple users design.
 My loan management module can adopt multiple users easily.

 #### 2. Contacts Management

-- All functionalities in contacts management, including **adding, editing, deleting, listing, tagging** and **searching** people.
+- Designed and implemented all functionalities in contacts management, including **adding, editing, deleting, listing, tagging** and **searching** people.
 - While this module is currently integrated into the **Loan Management** modules, it is designed to be an independent module that also is ready to support multiple users.
 It ensures the flexibility and extensibility of our software in future developments.

 #### 3. Utilities